 For both artists, these isolated fragments or scenes are vehicles through which new meanings can be realised.

-*13:12 alludes to the biblical reference: “For now we see through a glass, darkly”, 1 Corinthians 13 verse 12, KJV.
+*The title for this exhibition alludes to the biblical reference: “For now we see through a glass, darkly”, 1 Corinthians, 13:12, KJV.